richardcom/tp/docs/DeveloperGuide.md

 **MSS**
   1. User requests to check the borrowing status of a book.
-  2. IntelliBrary tells the use whether there are available stockings of this book.
+  2. IntelliBrary tells the user whether there are available stockings of this book.

 **Extensions**